Humanyze/elements-user-dashboard/README.md

   * The component file, named in PascalCase, e.g. `LoginForm.js`
   * The component `.scss` file, named in kebab-case, e.g. `login-form.scss`
   * The component test file, also in PascalCase, with `.test.` extension, e.g. `LoginForm.test.js`
+  * The component storybook file, PascalCased, with `.story.` extension, e.g. `LoginForm.story.js`

 Any unique components that are used within that parent component will be located in that parent directory.
-Refactoring common components for reusability is highly encouraged, although you'll generally need to have a comtainer component for Redux connections at a minimum.
+Refactoring common components for reusability is highly encouraged, although you'll generally need to have a container component for Redux connections at a minimum.

 ## Redux Overview